A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Background

-\item \textit{Model-agnostic vs Model-specific:} Model agnostic methods for XAI are the ones that are not constrained by the core parts of an AI algorithm when making a prediction.
-They are helpful in decoding black box models' decision processes and provide good flexibility for developers to apply them to a wide variety of ML models.
-On the other hand, model-specific methods are bespoke for specific models and take the use of core components of an ML model to interpret the outcomes.
-This characteristc makes model-specific methods more suitable to identify granular aspects of ML models, but they lack flexibility.
+\item \textit{Model-agnostic vs Model-specific:} Model agnostic methods for XAI, being flexible, are adept at decoding black box models' decision processes regardless of the model type.
+On the other hand, model-specific methods, tailored to specific models, use core components to interpret outcomes, making them ideal for identifying granular aspects.
+However, this specialization comes at the cost of flexibility.

-\item \textit{Local vs. Global methods:} XAI methods can be divided into two main categories based on the function's scope that the interpreter uses to produce an explanation.
-They are local and global explanations.
-Local explainers are designed to interpret a portion of the model function that contributes towards the outcome given a specific data point.
-The close vicinity of ML function to that datapoint is explored when generating an explanation.
-On the contrary, global methods take the ML function as a whole when generating explanations for the inference.
-This quality generally makes these methods slow but robust, where local methods are fast but erratic sometimes.
+\item \textit{Local vs. Global methods:} Local methods, which interpret specific data points, are designed to explore the ML function's close proximity.
+They are faster but can be erratic.
+In contrast, global methods consider the entire ML function, making them slower but more robust in their interpretation.

-\item \textit{Pre-model, In-model vs Post-model explainers:} Depending on the stage at which XAI methods are applied in the development process, there are three main categories of XAI; pre-model, in-model, and post-model.
-Pre-model methods are used mainly used during the dataset preparation time in the model development pipeline.
-These methods are helpful in data analysis, feature engineering, and explaining any underlying patterns seen in data at a glance.
-In-model XAI methods are embedded in the ML algorithms.
-It includes all the transparent models such as linear regression, decision tree, random forest, etc. In addition, in-model explanations are also generated through modifications to the existing ML model architectures using inherently transparent models.
-Post-hoc/post-model explanations are applied after training an ML model.
-It enables us to identify what the model has learned during the training process.
+\item \textit{Pre-model, In-model vs Post-model explainers:} XAI methods can be applied at three stages of the AI lifecycle: pre-model, in-model, and post-model.
+Pre-model methods aid in data analysis and feature engineering before the models are trained, while in-model methods are embedded in ML algorithms or intrinsically explainable, like linear regression and decision trees.
+Post-hoc/post-model explanations interpret models after they are trained most of the time using query-level access.

-\item \textit{Surrogate vs Visualization:} The XAI method is divided into two main categories based on what is explained during the process.
-Surrogate model-based explainers generate explanations from an approximated model of the black-box model trained in a similar way to mimic the original model’s behavior.
-Surrogate models are mostly inherently interpretable.
-Otherwise, one can use visualization techniques (e.g., heatmaps, graphs, etc.) on the original black-box model to explore its internal workings without using a representation.
-These XAI methods fall under the visualization category.
+\item \textit{Surrogate vs Visualization:} The division between surrogate and visualization is based on how explanations are generated.
+Surrogate model-based explainers generate explanations from an approximated model of the original model, and visualization techniques, which explore the model's internal workings, use the original model and data to interpret.

 \end{enumerate}